Grindlay family: 18th, 19th and 20th centuries

 The contemporary spellings of the family surname, themselves the result of further variation, are namely Grinley, Greenly, of Titley Court, and Grindley or Grindlay, of Parkfields Manor and others.

-From the end of the 18th century onwards, the family actively participated in the Napoleonic Wars, the Industrial Revolution, the expansion of the British Empire, and the global conflicts of WWI and WWII, both civically and militarily.
+From the end of the 18th century onwards, the family actively participated in the French Revolutionary and Napoleonic Wars, the Industrial Revolution, the expansion of the British Empire, and the global conflicts of WWI and WWII, both civically and militarily.
 Their involvement included distinguished military service, the growth of the British financial system, wartime government leadership, and the development of pioneering industrial operations.

 During the 19th and 20th centuries, a number of the family became prominent Freemasons, acting as members, officers, masters, and founders of multiple Masonic lodges across the country, but particularly in Warwickshire and the wider English Midlands.

 Notable modern members of the English branch of the family include Capt.
-Robert Melville Grindlay, of the 7th Bombay Native Infantry, the soldier, painter, and founder of Grindlays Bank, Lt Col. Henry Robert Grindlay, AQMG of the 21st Hussars, decorated veteran of the First and Second Anglo-Sikh Wars, Alfred Robert Grindlay, the founder of Grindlay Peerless and Lord Mayor of Coventry during WWII, Sqn Ldr.
+Robert Melville Grindlay, of the 7th Bombay Native Infantry, the soldier, painter, and founder of Grindlays Bank, Bvt.
+Maj.
+Henry Robert Grindlay, AQMG of the 21st Hussars, decorated officer of the First and Second Anglo-Sikh Wars, His Worship Alfred Robert Grindlay CBE JP, the founder of Grindlay Peerless and Lord Mayor of Coventry during WWII, Sqn Ldr.
 Dr. Robert Walter Guy Grindlay, of the RAF Medical Corps, WWII veteran, racing driver, and pioneering anaesthetist, Maj.
-Henry Hugh Grindley, of the Royal Field Artillery, the overseas railway industrialist, and William Harry Grindley, the 19th century ironstone magnate and founder of the eponymous W H Grindley.
+Henry Hugh Grindley CBE, of the Royal Field Artillery, the overseas railway industrialist, William Harry Grindley JP, the 19th century ironstone magnate and founder of the eponymous W H Grindley, and Gwilym Cuthbert Grindley, the pioneering psychologist, patron, and founder of the Experimental Psychology Society.